-- Your child should not lift anything heavier than 5 pounds.
+- Your child should not lift anything heavier than 5 pounds (2 kg).

 Keep a close eye on your child's diet to make sure they get enough calories to heal and grow.

 After heart surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
 In some cases, the doctor may want your baby to avoid drinking too much formula or breast milk.
 Limit feeding time to around 30 minutes.
-Your child's doctor or nurse will tell you how to add extra calories to formula if it is necessary.
+Your child's provider will tell you how to add extra calories to formula if it is necessary.

 Toddlers and older children should be given a regular, healthy diet.
-The doctor or nurse will tell you how to improve the child's diet after surgery.
+The provider will tell you how to improve the child's diet after surgery.

-Ask your child's doctor if you have any questions about your child's nutrition.
+Ask your child's provider if you have any questions about your child's nutrition.

-Your doctor will instruct you on how to care for the incisions.
-Look at the wound for signs of infection, such as redness, swelling, tenderness, or drainage.
+Your provider will instruct you on how to care for the incisions.
+Look at the wound for signs of infection, such as redness, swelling, tenderness, warmth, or drainage.

-Your child should take only a shower or a sponge bath until your doctor says otherwise.
+Your child should take only a shower or a sponge bath until your provider says otherwise.
 Steri-Strips should not be soaked in water.
 They will begin to peel off after the first week.
 It is OK to remove them when they start to peel off.

 For as long as the scar looks pink, make sure it is covered with clothing or a bandage when your child is in the sun.

-Ask your child's doctor before getting any immunizations for 2 to 3 months after surgery.
+Ask your child's provider before getting any immunizations for 2 to 3 months after surgery.
 Afterward, your child should have a flu shot every year.

 Many children who have had heart surgery must take antibiotics before, and sometimes after, having any dental work.
-Make sure you have clear instructions from your child's heart doctor about when your child needs antibiotics.
+Make sure you have clear instructions from your child's heart provider about when your child needs antibiotics.
 It is still very important to have your child's teeth cleaned regularly.

 When to Call the Doctor